 All applications for reinstatement after disbarment or revocation will be subject to character and fitness review, and taking and passing the examination for admission for the applicable license type, pursuant to the provisions of APR 25-25.6.
 All applications for readmission after voluntary resignation will be subject to character and fitness review pursuant to the provisions of APR 20-24.3.
-All applications for readmission to Active status from Suspended status will be handled in a similar fashion to applications for readmission from Inactive status.
-The Character and Fitness Board, and (on review) the Washington Supreme Court, have broad authority to withhold a transfer to Active or to impose conditions on readmission to Active membership, which may include taking and passing the applicable examination for admission, in cases where the applicant fails to meet the burden of proof required by APR 20-24.3.
+All applications for reinstatement to Active status from Suspended status will be handled in a similar fashion to applications for a return to Active status from Inactive status.
+The Character and Fitness Board, and (on review) the Washington Supreme Court, have broad authority to withhold a transfer to Active or to impose conditions on reinstatement or readmission, in cases where the applicant fails to meet the burden of proof required by APR 20-24.3.
 The member/former member will be responsible for the costs of any investigation, bar examination, or proceeding before the Character and Fitness Board and the Washington Supreme Court.